ghodulik95/chromebook-nautilus-desktop/README.md

 | Gesture navigation with animations | touchegg, yad, x11-utils, imagemagick, xdotool                |
 | Detect and symlink camera        | v4l-utils                                                      |

 For all but touchegg, you should be able to just use the default Xubuntu packages and install with `sudo apt install`.
+Some versions of `xbindkeys` might not create/enable an autostart rule on install, which would mean you need to add one that calls `xbindkeys_autostart`.

 ### 8.9 Gesture navigation issues
 - Make sure you have added the touchegg repository and installed properly.
-The default package provided by Xubuntu will not have work with all features of this project.
+The default package provided by Xubuntu will not work with all features of this project.
 See [installation](#installation) for more guidance.
-- Make sure ~/.config/touchegg/touchegg.conf is present and contains the gestures
+- Make sure ~/.config/touchegg/touchegg.conf is present and contains the gestures, making sure it is not just the default config.
 - Make sure touchegg dependencies are installed and up to date
 - Confirm the touchegg daemon is running with `systemctl status touchegg`
-- Run `touchegg --verbose` to confirm that a touchegg process is able to attach to the daemon, and see if gestures are detected.
+- Run `touchegg --verbose` to confirm that a touchegg process is able to attach to the daemon, and see if gestures are detected in stdout.

 ### 8.10 Notable Debugging Tools/Commands